storageos/helm-chart/README-CSI.md

     - Feature gate: MountPropagation=true.
 This can be done by appending `--feature-gates MountPropagation=true` to the kube-apiserver and kubelet services.
 Enabled by default in k8s 1.10.

+Refer to the [StorageOS prerequisites docs](https://docs.storageos.com/docs/install/prerequisites/) for more information.

 ## TL;DR

 ```console